Muhammad ibn al-Qasim: Administration of Sindh

 Everywhere taxes (mal) and tribute (kharaj) were settled and hostages taken — occasionally this also meant the custodians of temples.
 Non-Muslim natives were excused from military service and from payment of the religiously mandated tax system levied upon Muslims called Zakat, the tax system levied upon them instead was the jizya - a progressive tax, being heavier on the upper classes and light for the poor.
 In addition, three percent of government revenue was allocated to the Brahmins.

 Incorporation of ruling elite into administration

 During his administration, Hindus and Buddhists were inducted into the administration as trusted advisors and governors.
 A Hindu, Kaksa, was at one point the second most important member of his administration.
 Dahir's prime minister and various chieftains were also incorporated into the administration.

 Clashes with the Jats

 Significant medieval Muslim chronicles such as the Chach Nama, Zainul-Akhbar and Tarikh-I-Baihaqi have recorded battles of Jats of Sindh and Balochistan against the invading forces of Muhammad ibn al-Qasim and other Muslims.

-The legendary Six battles of Kinan parallel the battle of Thermopylae, where a small contingent of pastoral Jat warriors defeated a massive Muslim army.
-Despite facing a vastly superior Muslim military in numbers, training, and weaponry, Jats inflicted a crushing defeat on Arab invaders, a humiliation so profound it was taken personally by the Muslim Caliph.
-Chach Nama reports that the mountain-dwelling brave and agile Jats of Kikan or Kikanan or Kizkanan near Bolan Pass in Balochistan, likely same as present-day Kalat, summarily defeated invading Arab Muslim forces of Haras and killed Haras in 662, only a small portion of Muslim forces returned to caliphate.
-The impact of Muslim defeat was so significant that for next 20 years each successive caliph made Kikan a special target for attack and sent 6 expeditions of which 5 "failed miserably" and "failed to make any permanent impression" in Sindh.

-"The Bolan Pass was protected by the brave Jats of Kikan or Kikanan.
-The long-drawn struggle of the Arabs with these powers [Jats] ... marks their [Arab Muslims'] steady but fruitless endeavours to enter India ...
-The hardy mountaineers [Jats] of these regions, backed by the natural advantage of their hilly country, offered stubborn resistance to the conquerors of the world ...
-If there had been a history of India written without prejudices and predilections, the heroic deeds of these [Jat] people, who stemmed the tide of Islam for two centuries, would certainly have received the recognition they so richly deserve [emphasis added]".